ericrogler/sql-data-warehouse-project/README.md

 Star Schema is the preferred model here for the reasons stated earlier.
 Snowflake schema would work, but we don't need many sub-dimensions for functionality.

 As for Dimensions vs Facts, Dimensions are descriptive information providing context whereas Facts are quantitative information representing events.
+We have three tables here:

+- Customer: Dimension
+- Product: Dimension
+- Sales: Fact